-Knowing different greetings in Spanish is useful.
+How do you greet someone in Spanish?
+There is more to it than just saying Hola!
+Knowing different greetings is useful.
 In English, you speak to people with a different style and formality depending on the context.
-When you see your grandma, you say “Hi Granny, how are you?”
+When you see your grandma, you say “Hi Granny, how are you?”.
 Arriving at a fancy dinner date, you say “Good evening sir, we have a reservation.”
-Meeting your friends at the bar, you might show up hollering “What’s up everybody?”
+Meeting your friends at the bar, you might show up hollering “What’s up everybody?”.
 Spanish has the same differences.
 When you learn Spanish online or in a classroom, it’s normal to use the same greeting with your teacher.
 That said, using different greetings in Spanish will help you to sound natural around Spanish speakers.
-If your goal is to eventually have a beginner Spanish conversation, start by practising to greet people in various ways.
+If your goal is to eventually have a beginner Spanish conversation, start by practicing to greet people in various ways.

 Everyone knows hola, meaning “hi” or “hello” in Spanish.
-It’s such a popular greeting that it has made its way into the spoken conversation in English speaking countries.
-It’s casual, friendly, and goes great with a little wave.
+It’s such a popular greeting that it has made its way into the spoken conversation even in English-speaking countries.
+It’s casual, friendly and goes great with a little wave.
 Plus, it’s a good reminder that in a proper Spanish accent we never pronounce the “h”.

 “Good mornings ” is a formal option to greet people in Spanish.
 This Spanish greeting is used with people older than you as well as strangers.
 For example, say this when you walk into a restaurant for breakfast.
 Buenos días ends at 12pm so don’t forget to switch over to buenas tardes in the afternoon.

 “Good afternoons/evenings” can be used as a formal greeting during the day and into the early evening.
 Use buenas noches again as a “good night” send-off before you go home or go to bed.